Is It Possible To Get a Virus From an Image or Video File?

 Zero-Day Threats and Antivirus Limitations

 We rely on antivirus solutions.
 They do a lot of the heavy lifting by scanning known viruses or suspicious patterns.
 But the problem is that a brand-new malware might not be in their databases.
 If an attacker discovers a zero-day exploit (meaning software makers and antivirus vendors don't yet know about it), that malicious code could slip through the cracks.
-All the major compliance frameworks, like FedRAMP, have recommended security controls.
-But you, as a user, must also practice caution.
-Even the best software won't catch absolutely everything all the time.
+Many security standards recommend certain controls, but you still need to practice caution.
+Even the best software can't catch everything all the time.

 Sure, Apple or Microsoft, or even Linux-based systems, release patches and security updates regularly.
 But there's a gap between the time a new weakness appears and when it's patched.
 Attackers exploit that gap.
 So if you wonder how you got a weird app installed after opening an innocent video?
 That might be a drive-by download or some exploitation method using a weakness not yet discovered by the antivirus or operating system providers.